For students and alumni of other institutions:

 The Professional Development Office at the University of Pittsburgh School of Law will provide reasonable access to resources for alumni and students of ABA-accredited law schools on the following terms and conditions:

 - Reciprocity is offered to students and alumni of law schools which are located outside of the Pittsburgh area for a period of three (3) months.
-Students may request one extension via email to Sarah Weissman, Assistant Director of The Professional Development Office at email@example.com.
+Students may request one extension via email to: firstname.lastname@example.org.

 - Requests for reciprocity must be sent by the requesting law school on behalf of the student or alumnus.
 Requests should include the alumnus' graduation date or student's anticipated date of graduation, and their email address.
-Requests for reciprocity must be made in writing via email to: Sarah Weissman, Assistant Director of The Professional Development Office at firstname.lastname@example.org.
+Requests for reciprocity must be made in writing via email to: email@example.com.

 - Reciprocity includes online access to our career management site, PittLawWorks.
 Students/alumni who are granted reciprocity may sign up (on PittLawWorks, when creating their profile) to receive daily or weekly job postings via email.
 Be sure to provide a valid email address.